Periodontal Disease (Gum Disease): A Silent Threat to Your Health

 Gingivitis

 The first stage of gum disease is called gingivitis.
-It causes inflamed, red tender and swollen gums.
+It causes inflamed, red, tender, and swollen gums.
 This inflammation is a response to bacterial plaque, a sticky film that forms on your teeth.
-Gingivitis is the mildest form of periodontal gum disease but it can progress to a more serious stage if left untreated.
+Gingivitis is the mildest form of periodontal gum disease, but if left untreated, it can progress to a more severe stage of gum disease.

 Periodontitis